-- Your dog barks at every noise, visitor, or movement and “teach quiet” hasn’t worked
+- Dogs that bark at every noise, visitor, or movement

-- Walks feel like a wrestling match no matter what harness or technique you try
+- Walks that feel like wrestling matches no matter what harness or technique

-- You’ve tried more exercise, puzzle toys, and obedience classes without lasting results
+- Owners who’ve tried more exercise, puzzle toys, and obedience without lasting results

-- Barking escalates during known trigger windows (mail delivery, evening, when you leave)
+- Barking escalates during known trigger windows (mail, evening, when you leave)

-- Pulling starts the moment the leash clips on, before you’ve even opened the door
+- Pulling starts the moment the leash clips on, before you’ve opened the door

-- Recall works at home but fails completely in any stimulating environment
+- Recall works at home but fails in any stimulating environment

-- Your dog is still wired after a 45-minute walk or a long fetch session
+- Your dog is still wired after a 45-minute walk or long fetch session

-- Puzzle toys and chew bones don’t produce calm, just a brief pause before the chaos restarts
+- Puzzle toys and chew bones produce a brief pause, not real calm

 Why These Three Problems Are Actually One Problem